nicodecastro/data-structures-and-algorithms/README.md

-# Common Algorithms
+# Data Structures and Algorithms

-A collection of simulators for common CS algorithms to practice coding them.
+A collection of codes for data structures and algorithms to practice coding them.

 The main resources used were from the [computer science roadmap](https://roadmap.sh/computer-science) of roadmap.sh.